rollkit/docs/reference/stack.md

 at the [`rollkit/cosmos-sdk`](https://github.com/rollkit/cosmos-sdk) repository.

-Note the [`rollkit/cosmos-sdk`](https://github.com/rollkit/cosmos-sdk) repository follows the release branches of upstream Cosmos SDK, but with the bonus of using Rollkit instead of Tendermint as the ABCI client.
+Note the [`rollkit/cosmos-sdk`](https://github.com/rollkit/cosmos-sdk) repository follows the release branches of upstream Cosmos SDK, but with the bonus of using Rollkit instead of CometBFT as the ABCI client.

 And don't forget to replace another dependency, `tendermint`, with